hei-isc-car/car-labs/heirv32_sc/heirv32-asm/README.md

 - CI integration of tests
 ### Fixed
 - **ASM**: spaces within commands were parsed as elements of the command
+- Program stays open in cas of error (mostly when cannot parse the instruction)

 ## 1.1.4 - 21.04.2023